mogapog/voiceflow-alexa/README.md

 ![Release](https://github.com/mogapog/voiceflow-alexa/assets/139735921/7d225290-1a4f-4f41-9795-395b0d5b8e90)

 After that, replace `YOUR_API_KEY` in the code with your actual api key that you saved earlier from the voiceflow project.
-Remember to hit save and then deploy in your project after you finish uploading the code.
+Remember to hit save and then deploy in your project after you finish updating the code.

 ![apikey](https://github.com/mogapog/voiceflow-alexa/assets/139735921/0eac2d50-4544-41c6-8345-dce50799a184)